Recoherence, adiabaticity, and Markovianity in Gaussian maps: Criticality and perturbativity

 From the expanded expressions of $\om_1$ and $\om_2$, one can see that secular effects arise at a time $\om_\uS\Delta t_{\mathrm{sec}}=\min(1/w,1/\sqrt{\vert\delta\psi\vert})$, but they are of a different natures in the sub- and supercritical case: in the former, it consists in secular dephasing, in the latter, it is a secular growth.
 This is the reason why the inverse square root appearing in \cref{purity.def} has not been re-expanded above, since the correction to the purity can be large at late times.

-At early time, \ie when $\Delta t\ll \Delta t_{\mathrm{sec}}$, \cref{gS.proxy.C1} reduces to $\gamma_\uS \simeq [1+4w\sin^2(\om_2\Delta t/2)]^{-1/2}$, which can be re-expanded in $w$ and one recovers the perturbative result~\eqref{gS.gP}, noticing that $\gp^2\simeq w/2$ in the C1 regime.
-This explains why perturbation theory is formally correct even in the supercritical regime, provided $w$ is small enough: it correctly describes the oscillations that take place with large frequency $\om_2\simeq \om_\uE$ and that dominate the dynamics at early time, but at late time, it fails to correctly account for the secular decay of the purity, \ie~for decoherence (this is further discussed below, in \cref{sec:ISOSO:discussion}).
+At early times, \ie when $\Delta t\ll \Delta t_{\mathrm{sec}}$, \cref{gS.proxy.C1} reduces to $\gamma_\uS \simeq [1+4w\sin^2(\om_2\Delta t/2)]^{-1/2}$, which can be re-expanded in $w$ and one recovers the perturbative result~\eqref{gS.gP}, noticing that $\gp^2\simeq w/2$ in the C1 regime.
+This explains why perturbation theory is formally correct even in the supercritical regime, provided $w$ is small enough: it correctly describes the oscillations that take place with large frequency $\om_2\simeq \om_\uE$ and that dominate the dynamics at early times, but at late times, it fails to correctly account for the secular decay of the purity, \ie~for decoherence (this is further discussed below, in \cref{sec:ISOSO:discussion}).

-Note finally that even in the subcritical regime, the correction to the purity can be large at late time, since it is controlled by $w/\delta\psi$ there.
+Note finally that even in the subcritical regime, the correction to the purity can be large at late times, since it is controlled by $w/\delta\psi$ there.
 Therefore, if $\delta\psi\ll w\ll 1$, the purity oscillations have a large amplitude and are not properly described by perturbation theory.
 We conclude that perturbation theory may always fail at late times, not only for the phase of the purity but also for its overall amplitude.

 \stoptoc